deviscoding/mac-update/README.md

 This tool does not install, cache, or check for updates on its own; it uses the built-in `softwareupdate` command.

 ## Compatibility
- This utility should be compatible with native macOS systems running High Sierra, Mojave, or Catalina.
-It has not been tested with Big Sur.
+ This utility should be compatible with native macOS systems running High Sierra, Mojave, Catalina, and Big Sur.
+It will run on both Intel and Apple Silicon.

 This software does not have any non-native dependencies, however installation of [JQ](https://github.com/stedolan/jq) is highly recommended for parsing the JSON output in bash scripts.